How to Find a Matrix Transpose Online: A Complete Guide to Transposing Matrices, Custom Delimiters, and Column Alignment

 Alice,30,Denver

-Transposing gives you a vertical layout:
+Transposing turns this into a vertical layout:

 name,Alice